 The 2023 and 2024 PAROCHIAL (LIFE EVENTS) FEES TABLES [click to access link] can be found on the Church of England website.

-The 2022 Table indicates a fee of £206 (2023: £227) is due for a funeral service led by an authorised Anglican minister at a crematorium or at a cemetery or in premises belonging to a funeral director.
+From 1 January 2024 a fee of £228 is due for a funeral service led by an authorised Anglican minister at a crematorium or at a cemetery or in premises belonging to a funeral director.
 (The equivalent 2023 fees were £227 for the period 1 January - 28 February, and £217 for the period 1 March - 31 December.)
 This fee should be sent directly to the Hereford Diocesan Board of Finance, Finance Team, Diocesan Office, Palace Yard, Hereford HR4 9BL.
 Funeral directors who prefer to transfer these fees by BACS should email the Finance Team for bank account details.
 Some funeral directors may need this claim form completed before they can send the relevant fee.

 Clergy who officiate at a funeral service at a crematorium/cemetery should claim travel expenses (if they wish to) directly from the funeral director.

 Churches often invite the congregation at funerals and other similar services to make a contribution to church funds.
 However, families may also ask for a collection to be taken for a named charity in memory of their loved one.
 Guidance for families can be found on the Funerals page of the website.
 Guidance for clergy, funeral directors and PCCs can be found here.